TravelHighlights

 Osaka

-A practical food and nightlife base that pairs naturally with Kyoto, Nara and western rail extensions.
+A practical food and evening base that pairs naturally with Kyoto, Nara and western trips.

 Read guide →